-A school consists of students, teachers, staff, administrators and caregivers.
-Current behavioral health services only seek to help students, missing-out on serving the other members of the school family.
-The CHILL Project addresses this gap through providing a comprehensive mindfulness-informed, skill-building program that serves the needs of the entire school community.
+The CHILL Project addresses needs for students and staff through providing a comprehensive mindfulness-informed, skill-building program that serves the needs of the entire school community.
 Through systematically addressing the complex school community, the CHILL Project looks to increase the wellbeing of all members, ultimately leading to greater resiliency, student success, teacher wellbeing, connected caregivers, and a compassionate learning community that promotes healing and wellbeing.

 CTE Month description: CTE Month is a public awareness campaign held each February to celebrate Career and Technical Education (CTE) and the achievements and accomplishments of CTE programs and CTE students across the United States of America.
 CTE Month themes vary from year to year and afford pupil opportunities for increased awareness of how CTE prepares them for post-secondary education, the workforce, and prosperity.
-There will be modifications to how we engage the students for the 2020-2021 school year due to the COVID-19 pandemic.